Can You Pay an Employee Two Different Hourly Rates? Employer Considerations

 Do you have to use the weighted overtime method?
 In many cases, you need to.
 But if you and the employee establish an agreement before they work overtime, you may be able to pay overtime based on the regular rate of the position in which the employee worked overtime.

-4. Do I need a policy?
+4. Do you have a clear, written policy?

 If you want to pay an employee two different hourly rates, you need to evaluate the reasons for the pay difference.
 You want everything to be fair, after all.